-1) Guided Reading Questions (14 assignments worth 4 points each, 56 total points, ~10%)
+2) Guided Reading Questions (14 assignments worth 5 points each, 70 total points, ~12%)

-The guided reading questions (GR?s) are approximately 6 questions to guide you in your weekly textbook reading.
-These questions will help highlight text sections I find particularly interesting/important.
+Guided reading questions (GR?s) are approximately 6 questions to guide you in your weekly textbook reading.
+These weekly questions will help highlight text sections I find particularly interesting/important.
 Please do not skip reading sections of text that are not highlighted with GR?s.
 These portions of the text are still testable.
 Think of the GR?s answers as notes you would take while reading.
 It is best if you make these in your own words.
 We will devote approximately 20 minutes of Tuesdays' class time to discuss the GR?s and any questions from the readings, first in small groups (Zoom breakout rooms), then as a class.
 It is your responsibility to understand what you completed wrong.
 These assignments will be scored based on completion only.
 Assignments turned in after the due date will receive half credit.

 GR?s for the next week will be available on D2L by Thursday 4pm ET.
-GR?s will be due on D2L by the following Tuesday at 8am ET.
+GR?s will be due on D2L by the following Tuesday at 8am ET (exception on 3/4).

-2) Research Paper Questions (11 assignments worth 8 points each, 88 total points, ~15%)
+3) Research Paper Questions (11 assignments worth 9 points each, 99 total points, ~16%)

 We will have one research paper a week to read.
 The goals of these research papers are for you to see how biophysics concepts we learn from the text are applied in practice or papers meant to further clarify concepts learned.
 The emphasis should be on all the biophysics content present in the paper that we have covered in the semester with less emphasis on the true science being conducted.
-I will choose the first 4 research papers and lead the discussions on them.
+I will choose the first 3 research papers and lead the discussions on them.
 The remaining 8 research papers will be chosen by student groups.

-For each research paper, research paper questions (RP?s) will be assigned.
-RP?s are questions designed to help highlight concepts in the paper.
-You should answer these questions in your own words as you read the paper and submit them on D2L for a grade.
-Assignments turned in after the due date will receive half credit.
-The week of your group discussion the group will need to provide me with six to eight research paper questions to assign to the class.
-The presenting group will not be required to turn in the RP?s assignment for a grade that week (see Research Paper Discussion).
-I assume the group will have extensive knowledge of all figures and concepts of their chosen research paper.
+During each research paper presentation (instructor and group), research paper questions (RP?s) will be answered in class.
+RP?s will consist of questions worth a total of

+9 points.
+RP?s are questions are designed to help highlight concepts in the paper and/or to ensure students have read the research paper.
+These assignments are only available during the scheduled presentation class time.
+The week of your group discussion the group will need to provide me with at least 3 research paper questions with answers to assign to the class.
+These questions can be true or false, multiple choice, fill in the blank, or matching questions.
+The presenting group members will not be required to answer the RP?s for that week (see Research Paper Discussion).
+They will receive their points based on the submission of their RP?s to me.